 Action on Hearing Loss has appointed Mark Atkinson as its new chief executive.

-Action on Hearing Loss said in a statement that Atkinson will join later in 2018, taking over from interim chief executive Mike O’Connor.
+Action on Hearing Loss said in a statement that Atkinson would join later in 2018, taking over from interim chief executive Mike O’Connor.

 O’Connor was appointed interim chief executive earlier this summer after Paul Breckell, who had been chief executive since 2012, stepped down for personal reasons.